Partnered Parishes in the Catholic Archdiocese of Melbourne

 Saturday 5:15 pm (before 6pm Mass, St Patrick's)

-Why should we confess our sins?
+Why confess our sins?